craigthackerx/azure-challenge-solutions/README.md

    - Yours - Admin

 ### 1.2
-- Create 3 subscriptions:
-  - CyberScot-Hw-Prd
+**- Create 1 subscription:**
   - CyberScot-Hw-Mvp
-  - CyberScot-Hw-Stg

 ### 1.3
-- You need to add the following IAM access to these subscriptions:
+**- You need to add the following IAM access to these subscriptions: **
-  - The user "Craig Thacker" needs to be able to manage the CyberScot-Prd and CyberScot-Stg subscription, but only read all resources in CyberScot-Mvp
+  - The user "Craig Thacker" needs only to read all resources in CyberScot-Mvp
   - User "Charlie Johnstone" must be able to manage everything except other people's permissions on all subscriptions
-  - User "Alan Rae" must be able to read and edit the networking resources only in all 3 subscriptions
+  - User "Alan Rae" must be able only to read and edit the networking resources only in the subscription
   - User "Dante Alighieri" must be able to start and stop VMs in all subscriptions and read all resources, but nothing else
   - Give yourself access to everything